Wing Clipping Guide for Bird Owners

 Is Wing Clipping Mean?

 As a bird owner, I understand the mindset of wanting to let your bird fly.
 It's a beautiful thing.
-Letting your bird fly indoors, however, is a dangerous thing.
+Letting your bird fly indoors, however, can be dangerous.
 All it takes is one accident, and your bird's life can be changed in an instant.
-While wing clipping may appear mean, not clipping a pet puts your bird in danger.
+While wing clipping may appear mean, not clipping can put your bird in danger.

 Indoor Dangers for Flighted Birds